tera-toolbox-mods/tera-guide/readme.md

 --- | --- | ---
 \- | Toggles the guide module | \-
-debug | Toggles debug mode | debug(enables everything), hp, abnormal, skill, boss, chat(prints to in chat rather than console)
+debug | Toggles debug mode | debug(enables everything), hp, abnormal, skill, boss, chat(prints to in chat rather than console) event | triggeres an event, where you are the entity.
+Used for testing | First argument is a **type** from "Options".
+The second argument contains the values.
+Example: `/8 guide event spawn '{"id": 500, "sub_delay": 5000}'`

 ## Supported
 Feel free to create your own guide/add-on and send a pull-request :=)